TheAlgorithms/Java/README.md

 # The Algorithms - Java

+## A [Development](https://github.com/TheAlgorithms/Java/tree/Development) branch is made for this repo where we are trying to migrate the existing project to a Java project structure.
+You can switch to [Development](https://github.com/TheAlgorithms/Java/tree/Development) branch for contributions.
+Please refer [this issue](https://github.com/TheAlgorithms/Java/issues/474) for more info.

 ### All algorithms implemented in Java (for education)

 These are for demonstration purposes only.
 There are many implementations of sorts in the Java standard library that are much better for performance reasons.